WallStreetMojo

 Here are the key differences between them.

 • The first difference between operating income vs. EBITDA is the usage of interest and taxes.
 EBITDA is an indicator that calculates the income of the company before paying the expenses, taxes, depreciation, and amortization.
-On the other hand, operating income is an indicator that calculates the profit of the company after paying the operating expenses.
-It doesn’t include interest and taxes.
+On the other hand, operating income is an indicator that calculates the company's profit after paying the operating expenses.
+It doesn't include interest and taxes.

-• EBITDA is used to find out the total earning the potential of a company.
-Operating income finds out the revenue generated by the company that can be converted into profit.
+• EBITDA is used to determine the total earning potential of a company.
+Operating income reveals the company's revenue that can be converted into profit.

 • EBITDA is not an official measure under GAAP.
-Hence companies use this to project the earning capacity of the company to a maximum level.
-Whereas operating income is an official measure under GAAP, and the companies can’t make any adjustments in it.
+Hence companies use this to project the company's earning capacity to a maximum level.
+Whereas operating income is an official measure under GAAP, and the companies can't make any adjustments to it.

 • EBITDA is popular because it can be used in companies of different sizes, structures, taxes, and interests.
 EBITDA can also be used to analyze and compare companies.
-Operating income, on the other hand, is the income that is considered as the income from operations.
+On the other hand, operating income is the income that is considered the income from operations.
 The primary difference between the operating income and the net income is the element of income from other sources.

 • EBITDA can be measured by adding depreciation and amortization to EBIT.
 It can also be calculated by adding interests, taxes, depreciation, and amortization to net profit.
-Operating income, on the other hand, is calculated by subtracting operating expenses from the gross income.
+On the other hand, operating income is calculated by subtracting operating expenses from the gross income.

 So, what are the main difference between EBITDA and Operating Income?